renec-chain/renec/docs/src/running-validator/validator-start.md

 #### Log rotation

-The validator log file, as specified by `--log ~/solana-validator.log`, can get very large over time and it's recommended that log rotation be configured.
+The validator log file, as specified by `--log ~/renec-validator.log`, can get very large over time and it's recommended that log rotation be configured.

 The validator will re-open its when it receives the `USR1` signal, which is the basic primitive that enables log rotation.

-If the validator is being started by a wrapper shell script, it is important to launch the process with `exec` (`exec solana-validator ...`) when using logrotate.
+If the validator is being started by a wrapper shell script, it is important to launch the process with `exec` (`exec renec-validator ...`) when using logrotate.
 This will prevent the `USR1` signal from being sent to the script's process instead of the validator's, which will kill them both.